Waiting for Superman (song): Critical

 Critical reception to the song was positive upon its release.

-Music blog POP!
-Goes The Charts noted positively that, "with a more electro-pop sound, "Superman" is catchy and relatable to a female audience.
-Look for the single to carry the band back onto the airwaves just in time to save the day."

 On September 18, Artistdirect.com published a review in which they praised Chris' voice and songwriting skills.
 They gave the song 4.5 out of 5 stars, concluding: "There's no need to wait for Superman any longer.
-He's here to save music again with one of the year's catchiest singles."
+He's here to save music again with one of the year's catchiest singles".

 Commercial

-The single opened at number 80 in the UK, the band's first charting single in the UK Top 100 since "What About Now" back in 2009, and is also Daughtry's second highest-charting single in that country.
+The single opened at number 80 in the UK, the band's first charting single in the UK top 100 since "What About Now" back in 2009, and is also Daughtry's second highest-charting single in that country.

 In the US, "Waiting for Superman" debuted at number 70 on Hot 100 and sold 53,000 downloads.
-It also debuted at number 25 and number 26 on Billboard′s Hot Digital Tracks and Hot Digital Songs charts, respectively, as well as number 93 on the Canadian Hot 100.
+It also debuted at number 25 and number 26 on Billboards Hot Digital Tracks and Hot Digital Songs charts, respectively, as well as number 93 on the Canadian Hot 100.
 The single was certified Platinum in 2013.